 Me: I’m think’n of doing this training ride in Boulder tomorrow morning.

 Ma: That’s great.
 How did you hear about this group of guys to ride with?

 Me: The Doktor told me about it.
 He said it was really fast.
 Lots of fast guys, Ma.
 But the only bad part is some times it can be a carnage fest.

 Ma: Oh my gosh.
 You really should think about this.
 You probably really should save your crashes for your races, don’t you think?
 And I know that student insurance that you bought isn’t that good.

 Although I started out my spring break with a much different mind set than my little, undergrad friends, I was unable to achieve my goal of break; to ride high into the mountains until my legs burned bright in the sky.
 I was able to have a few pretty, wonderful rides at high altitude.
 That can’t hurt.
 I was also able to visit with some friends that I had been unable to see in a while, visiting and speaking of the golden past and the smoky future.
 Friends who were gracious enough (or stupid enough) to let me stay with them.

 I even thought of the undergrads as I was at a PMFS party the night before I left.
-At the punk rock show, I banged my head in time with thoughts of those kids.
+At the punk rock and led torch show, I banged my head in time with thoughts of those kids.
 I thought, “Still us freak’n Midwest roadies know how to rock it!”